 Include a resume/curriculum vitae at the end of the dissertation, after the main content.
 Do not add any page number(s) to the resume/curriculum vitae.

 Your CV should be in the same font and have the same margins as the rest of your dissertation and should not contain your home address, phone number, nor any page number.
+It is not common, nor it is recommended, to list personal references on the CV within a dissertation.
 Please list your PhD degree as completed in the same month as listed on the title page.
+The PhD major, concentration, and/or minor listed on your CV should be the PhD major, concentration, and/or minor that is displayed on your official transcript.

 Students who place an embargo on their dissertation must submit a bound copy to the UGS for inclusion in the Wells Library.
 The bound copy must be printed on paper that meets the following requirements.
 Learn about submission methods and embargo requirements »